sunrise-ikun/SC2_WM/README.md

-*🎉 Accepted at the 43rd International Conference on Machine Learning [ICML'26]*
+*🎉 Accepted at the 43rd International Conference on Machine Learning (ICML 2026)*

 ---